Kendrick Lamar Performed a New Song on Colbert Last Night

 You can watch a video of the song above (it starts at 4:02).
-Here are a few things we learned:
+Here’s a few things we’ve learnt:

 Videos by VICE